- Click and collect is an omnichannel fulfillment model in which shoppers purchase online and collect their orders from a nearby physical location

 - Traffic jams: Walk-in and pickup customers both expect fast turnaround.
 To avoid congestion during busy hours, retailers should optimize their operations to accommodate everyone at once.

 - Location mixups: It’s not uncommon for people to visit the wrong location to retrieve their orders.
 This can cause frustration that reduces customer satisfaction.

-- Consumer travel costs: Some shoppers may bristle at the idea of incurring added expense for gas or public transit to retrieve their orders.
+- Consumer travel costs: Some shoppers may bristle at the idea of incurring added expenses for gas or public transit to retrieve their orders.

 10 Popular Brands Offering Curbside Pickup and Delivery